Recipe: Jessie Spiby’s Spicy, Summery Squid and Prawn Pasta

-For Jessie Spiby – former Masterchef contestant and owner of Adelaide cafe My Grandma Ben – food and drink is always best enjoyed with others.
+For Jessie Spiby – former Masterchef contestant and owner of Adelaide cafe My Grandma Ben – food and drink are always best enjoyed with others.

 “I love the idea of having a giant bowl of pasta in the middle of the table and everyone helping themselves – a real communal feast,” says Spiby.
 “Pasta is always more fun when you get to share it.”

-One of Spiby’s favourite pasta recipe matches two of her great culinary passions – lip-tingling spice and sustainably caught seafood – with a chardonnay that’s up to the challenge.
+One of Spiby’s favourite pasta recipe matches two of her great culinary passions – lip-tingling spice and sustainably caught seafood.

 A self-confessed chilli head, Spiby says the spice here comes in the form of a chilli oil that takes as much from Southeast Asian cuisine as it does from Italy.
 “I really wanted to do something a little bit different in that you roast the chillies to get a different flavour into the pasta,” says Spiby.
 “It’s a bit of a riff on a roasted, Thai-style chilli jam, but making it more of an oil.
 You actually want to blacken the chilli – you want the burnt bits, that’s part of the flavour.”